itsa-mee-mario/databookuwnotes/README.md

 # databookuwnotes
-my notes as i go through DataBookUW
+my notes as i go through DataBookUW.
+(Store as an obsidian vault)

 # Topics (so far)
 1. SVD